-Don’t limit yourself only to studying textbooks with your children only to the required books in a curriculum.
-Your kid should be able to read everything from cookbooks to newspapers.
-Discussing current events is an excellent way to teach your child get excited about learning.
-This will also help them learn analytic skills that will be useful throughout their lives.
+Textbooks are not the only tool.
+Your kid should learn using a variety of teaching mediums.
+Discussing current events is an excellent way to help your children.
+This will also help teach them learn analytic skills that will be useful throughout their lives.

-Write out a list of the advantages and cons of both public and homeschooling.
-Use this list to make sure your lesson plan.
-It will become a helpful checklist of do’s and don’ts for homeschooling.
+Make a list of positives and negatives about homeschooling and public school.
+Use this list to make sure your kids get what you wish they’d get from public schools.
+It will start to become a checklist of do’s and don’ts for homeschooling.
 Put it somewhere safe and consult it when you devise lesson plans.

 It is acceptable to give in.If you’ve been trying to teach a child in a certain way and it isn’t working, they will shut down.
 Find another way to teach for the material.
 There are a ton of resources, such as through technology.
 Pushing your child too hard just may not work at all and might even end up frustrating the both of you.